JoeyHendricks/STATS-PAL/README.md

 > You can run this experiment also for yourself by executing the following
 > [script from this project](https://github.com/JoeyHendricks/automated-performance-test-result-analysis/blob/master/simulations/simulate__with_always_stable_tests_results_no_regression.py).

-In the previous example we tested test results that contain change but how our ranking mechanism would react to change can also be tested similarly for this we could use my favorite data set that contains a lot of different situations.
-You can interpret these results as different release moments where the release had a positive impact, a negative impact and no impact below you can see the data set:
+In the previous example we tested test results that contain no change but how our ranking heuristic would react to a more drastic change can also be tested similarly.
+For this, we could use my favorite data set that contains a lot of different scenarios.
+You can interpret these results as different release moments where the release had a positive impact, a negative impact, and no impact below you can see the data set:

 <!-- Example raw data scatter plot -->
 <p align="center">
     <img src="https://github.com/JoeyHendricks/automated-performance-test-result-analysis/blob/master/media/images/raw-data-scatter-plot_raw-performance-test-data-001.png?raw=true"/>
 </p>

-When we also automatically analyze this data using our ranking mechanism we are left with the following results:
+When we also automatically analyze this data using our ranking heuristic we are left with the following results:

 | Baseline RunID | Benchmark RunID | Rank | Kolmogorov-Smirnov Distance | Wasserstein Distance |
 |----------------|-----------------|------|-----------------------------|----------------------|